 Calcium is also needed for bone health in mother and baby.
 Dairy foods are the richest sources of calcium, with two to three serves recommended per day (cheese, milk, yoghurt or calcium-supplemented soy milk).

 Vitamin D levels can be checked with a blood test.
 If the level is too low, you will be advised to take vitamin D supplements.
 You should take the amount of supplement prescribed by your doctor or midwife.
 OsteVit-D and Ostelin are the most common vitamin D supplements.
 Both contain the same amount of Vitamin D.

 If a mother has been Vitamin D deficient during pregnancy, some babies may need to be given extra vitamin D after they are born.
 Pentavite, which is a liquid multivitamin mixture available from pharmacies, is suitable for this.
 If this is required the paediatrician will advise the appropriate dose and educate you on how to give it.

 Women who have had low vitamin D levels during pregnancy are encouraged to continue to take vitamin D supplements after pregnancy to help protect against health problems such as osteoporosis (brittle bones).
 If you stop taking supplements you should have your level checked from time to time to see if it has stayed in the normal range.

-If you have any further question on Vitamin D and pregnancy please feel free to discuss this with Dr Bonazzi at your next appointment of with Lauren (Midwife) on the phone.
+If you have any further question on Vitamin D and pregnancy please feel free to discuss this with Marcia or a midwife at your next appointment.